Beacon Food Forest

 Getting Involved

 We’re always looking for new regular volunteers!
-You can join us on one of our Third Saturday Work Parties from 10am-2pm or Food Forest Fridays from 12pm-4pm to find the best way to get plugged in with the crew!
+You can join us on one of our monthly Third Saturday Work Parties from 10am-2pm to find the best way to get plugged in with the crew!
 We’re currently looking for volunteers to assist with:

 • Volunteer leads for First Saturday Weeding Parties (training included)